 California Assessors Association (CAA): The CCMA's sponsoring organization.

-California Board for Professional Engineers and Land Surveyors: The California Department of Consumer Affairs' information on professional engineers and land surveyors.
-Includes the ability to lookup an engineer or surveyor and the status of their license.
+California Board for Professional Engineers, Land Surveyors, and Geologists (BPELSG): The California Department of Consumer Affairs' information on professional engineers, land surveyors and geologists.
+Includes the ability to lookup licensees to view the status of their license.

 California Geographic Information Association (CGIA): An organization formed in 1994 by the participants who worked on the 1993 Governor's Geographic Information Task Force Report.
 Its mission is to "Promote the Effective Use of Geographic Information in the State of California."